Chauri Chaura

 Chauri Chaura (Pargana: Haveli, Tehsil: Gorakhpur) is a town near Gorakhpur, Uttar Pradesh, India.
-The town is located at a distance of 16km from Gorakhpur, on the State Highway between Gorakhpur and Deoria.
+The town is located at a distance of 16 km from Gorakhpur, on the State Highway between Gorakhpur and Deoria.
 The town railway station is located 25 km south-east of Gorakhpur Junction.

-In 1922, the Chauri Chaura incident took place in the town when protesters set fire to a police station and killed at least 22 policemen in retaliation to the police firing on several protesters who had taken part in the non-cooperation movement as part of the Indian freedom struggle.
+In 1922, the Chauri Chaura incident took place in the town when protesters set fire to a police station and killed at least 22 policemen in retaliation for the police firing on several protesters who had taken part in the non-cooperation movement as part of the Indian freedom struggle.
 This incident is depicted in the movie Gandhi.